rustls/rustls/ROADMAP.md

 * **Support IP Address Certificates**.
   There are some popular use cases where applications want TLS certificates for services that don’t have their own host name, relying on the IP address directly instead.
-I've heard from one customer that this is common in Kubernetes deployments. rustls/rustls#184
+This is common in Kubernetes deployments and service meshes. rustls/rustls#184

 * **Implement RFC 8446 Appendix C.4 in session cache**.